dekodev3/ReactJS/README.md

 # ReactJS
-This repo is for ReactJs homeworks (Seavus Accademy for programming)
+This repo is for ReactJs homeworks (Seavus Accademy for programming) from studen Dejan Mladenovski!